 Author Platform – The entirety of an author’s book promotion elements including website, social media footprint, professional connections, influencer contacts, media coverage, etc.

 Author Promotion – The component of book marketing services that focuses on the author as much as, and sometimes more than the book.
-Author promotion is designed to develop an author’s brand, expert recognition, create speaking opportunities and attract other opportunities.
+Author promotion is designed to develop an author’s brand, and expert recognition, create speaking opportunities and attract other opportunities.

 Booker – A person who secures and books authors as guests for radio and television interviews; handling scheduling, sample questions, etc.